-Six weeks into Lockdown, the prospect of a meal out in a London restaurant has never seemed so appealing.
+Three months into lockdown and the prospect of a meal out in a London restaurant has never seemed so appealing.
 But where would we choose as the first restaurant we'd want to go to when the lockdown is finally lifted?
-1500 of you took part in our survey to find out where you hoping to dine once restaurants reopen.
+1500 of you took part in our survey back in May, asking where you hoping to dine once restaurants reopen.
 Here are the results.

 Where: Spitalfields, Borough, Knightsbridge, Seven Dials, Air Street, Guildhall